decentraland/old-documentation/_posts/sdk-reference/2018-01-01-SDK-Overview.md

 **Scenes** in Decentraland are the collections of 3D objects, textures, and audio rendered on one or more LAND parcels.
 Scenes can be:

-- **Dynamic scenes (single player)** singleplayer scenes built using the SDK that allow a single player to interact with content in the scene.
-The script is run on a web worker.
-- **Dynamic scenes (multiplayer)** - multiplayer scenes executing the script on a remote server to make it easier to have more than one player interacting with the content and other users in the scene.
-The server connects with the clients through a WebSockets interface.
-- **Static** - containing only 3D objects and audio
+- _Local scenes_: intended to run inside the user's client.
+Your scenes run inside a WebWorker, that means you don't need any server to create an experience.
+- _Remote scenes_: useful to create richer experiences that require a centralized coordination of the scene's state or that are too sensible to execute in every user's computers.
+These scenes run in a Node.js server and connect with the clients through a WebSockets interface.

 Scenes are created in “projects” using the CLI.